Best U.S. States for Retirees

-Some of the factors to consider when choosing to move to another state for retirement include:
+Some of the factors you might want to consider when you're thinking of retiring and moving to another state include:

-- Temperature and climate—important for those who suffer from weather related aches and pains
+- Temperature and climate, which can be important for those who suffer from weather-related aches and pains

-- Opportunities to be part of a community—vital to a positive retirement experience
+- Opportunities to be part of a community, which is vital to a positive retirement experience

-- Proximity to family members—to spoil the grandkids and get support with daily needs
+- Proximity to family members so you can spoil the grandkids and get support with daily needs

 - Approved pension-related wellness and military VA centers for those with these requirements